zkayyali812/Guestbook/charts/guestbook/guestbook/README.md

-# Guestbook Ppplication Helm Chart
+# Guestbook Application Helm Chart
 Sample application that shows how to use IBM Mulcicloud Manager features and run the application across differnet Kubernetes enviroenment.

 ## Chart Details